 - Financial Policies.
 These policies govern Mason's financial reporting and transactions.

-- Financial Conflicts of Interest in University Contracts with Businesses.
-This policy relates to conflicts of interest which could exist in contracts between Mason and businesses.
+- Conflict of Interest.
+This policy relates to conflicts of interest between employees' institutional responsibilities and outside interests.

 - Cost Transfer Policy.
 This policy applies to cost transfers on federally funded sponsored projects.

 - Misconduct in Research and Scholarship.
 This policy governs research misconduct proceedings against individuals at Mason engaged in teaching, research, or scholarship, or under the control of—or affiliated with—Mason.

 - Administrative/Professional Faculty Handbook.
 This handbook sets out the expectations and responsibilities of administrative and professional faculty at Mason.

 - Classified Employee Handbook.
 This handbook sets out the expectations and responsibilities of classified employees at Mason.

 - Faculty Handbook.
 Section 2.10 of this handbook sets out faculty duties and responsibilities.